cponz/RepData_PeerAssessment1/PA1_template.md

 ### Step 2: Make an histogram of the total number of steps by day

 ```r
 hist(totalStepsByDay$steps, col="red", xlab ="Total steps by day")
 ```

 ![](PA1_template_files/figure-html/Histogram_of_Total_number_of_steps_by_day-1.png)<!-- -->

-### Step 3: Calculate and report the mean and median of the total number of steps taken per day
+### Step 3: Calculate and report the mean and median of the total number of steps taken by day

 ```r